na-na-hi/renget/archive/an-guide.md

 Just remember to remove it if you don't need it or if the state of your story had changed.
 Don't write instruction here, or low-effort text that looked nothing like your prose.
 (Which is quite common mistake if I have to say.)
 Other examples: `Something was wrong.`, lastly: `He screamed.
 In horror, in shock, in pain, in sheer bewilderment.`

--> Credit: Basileus, Magenta.Darkstar ->
+-> Credit: Zaltys, Basileus, Magenta.Darkstar ->
 [comment]: <> (SUPPORT-RENTRY-PATREON)